Vladimir Retunsky: Arrest and confessions

 After several months of investigation, investigators learned that Ivakina had brought a Rottweiler puppy from Moscow – at the time, this was a breed rarely seen in rural areas of Voronezh and Volgograd.
 Officers started asking residents around the various villages if they had seen such a puppy, with one of them reporting that they had seen one in possession of Evgeny Galin – Retunsky's stepson, who lived with him and worked at the same workplace.
 In February 1997, Galin was detained and questioned, after which he stated that the puppy was given to him by his stepdad.
 Upon learning that Evgeny had been detained, Retunsky gave himself up on 15 February and willingly confessed to the murders.
 After his arrest, the crimes stopped.

 While searching through Retunsky's house, officers found a collection of videotapes with pornographic films and several notebooks with poems about love, as well as jewelry and personal items that were identified as belonging to the victims.
 When they looked through his ZIL-130, it was found that the handle of the right door had been screwed off, which could prevent anybody from opening it from the inside.
 In addition, more items were found in the truck's cabin that were identified as belonging to the victims.

 During subsequent investigative experiments, Retunsky showed the burial sites of Pastushkova, Yurina and Ivakina, and even pointed out places where he intended to bury future victims.
 He also admitted to two additional murders he supposedly committed somewhere within the Povorinsky District in the summer of 1994, but he was not charged with them due to a lack of evidence.
-Retunsky later recanted his confessions except for the two murders in Volgograd, which he claimed were on accident, and proclaimed that he had incriminated himself because he "wanted to be famous".
+Retunsky later recanted his confessions except for the two murders in Volgograd, which he claimed were by accident, and proclaimed that he had incriminated himself because he "wanted to be famous".

 The investigation into the crimes lasted approximately a year, and the authorities eventually charged Retunsky with 8 rapes and murders committed in the two separate periods: between 1990 and 1991, and between 1995 and 1996.
 The law enforcement agencies and media in Voronezh both believed that he likely killed others, suspecting that he killed a total of 12.